Forever in Your Mind: Performances

-Forever in Your Mind has performed live with Demi Lovato, Fifth Harmony, Jesse McCartney, and Bea Miller, touring North America as a part of DigiTour in 2015.
+Forever in Your Mind performed live with Demi Lovato, Fifth Harmony, Jesse McCartney, and Bea Miller, touring North America as a part of DigiTour in 2015.
 The band presented an award on stage at the 2016 Radio Disney Music Awards on May 1, 2016, and made their national television debut in a performance on ABC's Good Morning America on July 4, 2016.
-In 2016, the band went on tour with Olivia Holt, Ryland Lynch, and Isac Elliot.
-The band also performed with Holt at the 2016 TJ Martell Family Foundation Day in Los Angeles on October 9, 2016.
+In 2016, the band toured with Olivia Holt, Ryland Lynch, and Isac Elliot.
+The band performed with Holt at the 2016 TJ Martell Family Foundation Day in Los Angeles on October 9, 2016.
 Their Euphoric tour concluded on July 20, 2018.

 Television

-Garcia made a guest appearance in Girl Meets World, but is known for his role as Naldo on the Disney Channel comedy series, Best Friends Whenever, which premiered on June 26, 2015.
+Garcia made a guest appearance in Girl Meets World, but is best known for his role as Naldo on the Disney Channel comedy series, Best Friends Whenever, which premiered on June 26, 2015.
 Kelly made an appearance on the show's first episode.
-The Forever in Your Mind song "Whenever" is the theme song on Best Friends Whenever, and their cover of KC and the Sunshine Band's "(Shake, Shake, Shake) Shake Your Booty" was in the seventh episode of the show, a 1970s flashback, that aired on August 23, 2015.
+The Forever in Your Mind song "Whenever" is the theme song on Best Friends Whenever, and their cover of KC and the Sunshine Band's "(Shake, Shake, Shake) Shake Your Booty" was in the seventh episode, a 1970s flashback, that aired on August 23, 2015.

 In August 2016, it was announced that Disney Channel greenlit a supernatural comedy pilot starring Garcia, Kelly, and Attridge, titled Forever Boys.
 The series, directed by Adam Stein, would have followed three brothers bitten by a vampire during their first concert in 1957.
-After keeping their vampire identities a secret for over half a century, a music producer convinced them to reemerge as a vampire boy band.
+After keeping their vampire identities secret for over half a century, a music producer convinced them to reemerge as a vampire boy band.
+On January 12, 2018, Forever in Your Mind revealed that the show was not picked up.
 If picked up, the series would have debuted in 2017.
-On January 12, 2018, Forever in Your Mind revealed that the show was not picked up.

 Kelly played Lucas Mendoza on the Netflix series, Alexa & Katie, from 2018 to 2020.
-The first season was released on March 23, 2018, with the second season being released later that year, on December 26.
+The first season released on March 23, 2018, the second seasonon December 26, 2018.
 In season 2, Garcia and Attridge appeared in several episodes as Cameron and Steve, two inexperienced musicians Lucas auditioned to be part of his band.
-The band performed in the season two finale episode.
+The band performed in the season two finale.